Injured Healey pulls out of Splash!

 Former England rugby player Austin Healey has become the latest casualty of TV celebrity sports contests, having to pull out of Splash! due to injury.

-He was set to appear in tonight's semi-final but was unable to after he was "immediately taken to hospital" when he injured himself in rehearsals.
+He was set to appear in Saturday's semi-final but was unable to after he was "immediately taken to hospital" when he injured himself in rehearsals.

 The sportsman has made a "complete recovery" but is out of the competition.

-Paralympic gold medallist Richard Whitehead came out on top tonight, securing a place in next week's final, and TOWIE star Dan Osborne will join him having beaten presenter Anna Williamson in the splash-off.
+Paralympic gold medallist Richard Whitehead came out on top on Saturday, securing a place in next week's final, and TOWIE star Dan Osborne will join him having beaten presenter Anna Williamson in the splash-off.

 Less than an hour later, he tweeted: "Good news neck injury old just a lower back issue which is fine #lucky and #grateful major all body stinger." (sic)